 - Beautiful Me:

 This is a program that is offered by the Hance Foundation to promote self-esteem and a sense of ‘self-worth’ for girls/women.
 In the elementary building, this program is run for our grade 5 girls.
 They meet as a group 3 times over a 3 to 4 week period.
 We have multiple teachers who were trained within the program in order to run the sessions with our students.
 Our students are encouraged to learn that they are beautiful inside and out, no matter what differences they all may have from one another.
-With this, they are encouraged to except themselves “as they are” and be proud of who they are.
-They are also encouraged to except others for who they are as well.
-This program is designed for girls only.
-We have implemented it over the past three years.
-We are currently looking for a similar program to offer our fifth grade boys too.
-We are hopeful that we will be able to have something for both the fifth grade girls and boys next year.
+With this, they are encouraged to accept themselves “as they are” and be proud of who they are.
+They are also encouraged to accept others for who they are as well.

 - Our Character Education Program: